mlazos/mlazos.github.io/site-src/static/readings.md

 title: Reading List
 ---
 ## Reading List
 This is a list of papers that I've found personally really useful to learn some key deep learning concepts from first principles.
-I recommend reading through them a few times and take notes on what the authors emphasize as important.
+I recommend reading through them a few times and take notes on what the authors emphasize.

 ***